 Image from The Paris Guy

-The Palace of Versailles and its Gardens are now a UNESCO Heritage site, they are an incredible example of French Baroque architecture and originate from the 17th Century.
+The Palace of Versailles and its Gardens are now a UNESCO Heritage site and one of the best and most popular day trips from Paris.
+They are an incredible example of French Baroque architecture and originate from the 17th Century.
 So much of the Palace can be visited, both inside and outside and I honestly think that this would top off any trip to Paris.
 Especially during the warmer months!

 The Paris Guy offer a Golden Versailles Palace and Garden Tour and included in the ticket are skip the line tickets, a passionate guide who will tell you lots of stories, and what I love maybe most about what The Paris Guy offer is that you meet the guide and the group in Paris and travel by train out to Versailles.
 This is great if you aren’t too confident in travelling on trains alone or getting to places alone, or you just can’t be bothered to work out the trains there and back by yourself!